 Now all that is left for Libyan authorities to do is announce that Megrahi has had a spectacular recovery thanks to the superior medical treatment he has received in Libya since his release.

-Sen Schumer is a notorious grandstander but, in this case, I share his moral outrage.
+Senator Schumer is a notorious grandstander.
+But, in this case, I share his moral outrage.

 Release of Lockerbie bomber…